sdc4-rice/willresen_bidbuy/README.md

 5. Build: `npm run build`
 6. Start the server: `npm run start`

+Note that if you specify a port other than 3001, then you must change `hostURL` in `BidBuy.jsx` accordingly.

 ## Setup (with Docker)

 1. Create an `.env` file, as in step 2 above.
 Here `DB_HOST` should be 'mongo' and not 'localhost'.